alexdp/OFFICE365-provisionning/README.md

 ## Prerequisites

-You need to install some PowerShell modules.
+You need to install some PowerShell modules and allow script execution.
 To do that, open en PowerShell terminal as Administrator and execute :

 Install-Module MSOnline
 Install-Module ExchangeOnlineManagement

+Set-ExecutionPolicy RemoteSigned

 ## deleteMailbox